dschaaf89/Capstone/README.md

 she wants to bring a flair of southern charm to the city. she is from the midwest. wants a kind of chalkboard looking ingredient list. think southern. maybe like those chalk labels for jars and stuff

+needs forms to enter in the ingredients and recipe instructions. so need backend database to hold.

+wants a navbar at the top to change between the different aspects of page.